endlessm/eos-activation-server/README.md

 # eos-activation-server

-Server that logs all activation pings by the clients in hte database and sends separate activation data to vendor server as well.
+Server that logs all activation pings by the clients in the database and sends separate activation data to vendor server as well.

 ## Activation endpoint